nadavgreen/unit-6-final/README.md

 Here are the to the [basic requirements](ttps://github.com/joinpursuit/PCNW-Web-Final)

-###### Please note there are no instructions on how to display the Genres link in the mockups nor are their instructions on how to display the Post page.
+###### Please note there are no instructions on how to create the Genres link shown in the mockups nor are their instructions on how to display the Post page.

 ### Project